mnathali/document_cutter/README.md

 So the program will find a document on your photo, suggest you a frame and save the cutted photo with your document like a document scanner does.

 Install OpenCV before using.
 Fore example for MacOS with homebrew `brew install opencv`.
-Give to the executable a path to tour photo like `./DocScanner ./photo.jpg`
+Give to the executable a path to your photo like `./DocScanner ./photo.jpg`

 ## Example